meyerkn00/super-broccoli/ReadMe.md

 I then created a dotplot variant, which is a ggplot graph that has dot binning and stacking built in.
 The result is less clean, but much easier to read.

 The graph became part of a report delivered to the client with broader analysis.
-The client specifically requested a cleaner style than default ggplot provides, so I customized the graph to remove much of the lables and gridlines.
+The client specifically requested a cleaner style than default ggplot provides, so I customized the graph to remove much of the labels and gridlines.